 Advocates of this bizarre dogma claim that the preterist movement is growing wildly.
 It probably is expanding some—though likely not as prolifically as its apologists would like everyone to believe.

 Occasionally the sect will get a thrust when a prominent name becomes identified with it.
 For example, noted theologian R. C. Sproul has apparently thrown his hat into the preterist ring—at least to some degree.
 He characterized J. S. Russell’s book as “one of the most important treatments on Biblical eschatology that is available to the church today” (quoted in The Christian News 1999, 17).

 Radical preterism (also known as “realized eschatology” or the “A.D.
 70 doctrine”) is so off the wall—biblically speaking—that one wonders how anyone ever falls for it.
 But they do.
 And, as exasperating as it is, the doctrine needs to be addressed from time to time.
 One writer, in reviewing the A.D.
 70 heresy, recently quipped that dealing with radical preterism is like cleaning the kitty litter box; one hates to fool with it, but it has to be done.
 He can just be thankful that cats aren’t larger than they are.

 The Basis for the Dogma

 Here is the problem.
-In studying the New Testament material relative to the “coming” of Christ, preterists note that:
+In studying the New Testament material relative to the “coming” of Christ, preterists note the following.

-- combining these, they conclude that the Savior’s “second coming” must have transpired in A.D.
-70; and
+- Combining these, they conclude that the Savior’s “second coming” must have transpired in A.D.
+70.

 And so, while preterists attempt to be consistent, it is nonetheless a sad reality that they are consistently wrong!